 There are plenty of cheaper options available that stream your favorite programs right to your television, smartphone and tablet.

 (Also check out John Matarese's breakdown on how to cut your Internet and cable bill in half.)

 Selection: The best available library of instant streaming content on the market

 Cons: In order to stream Netflix on your television, you need a device that is Netflix compatible.
 Most new televisions, video game systems and Blu-ray players have a Netflix app.
 There are also several other resources that we'll touch upon later on this list.
 Also, Netflix’s content, while plentiful, can sometimes feel pretty stale.
 New releases tend to be somewhat old because it takes Netflix a while to get movies.
-Also, no TV show has episodes from its current season -- only episodes from past seasons.
+Also, no TV show (other than Netflix exclusives) has episodes from its current season -- only episodes from past seasons.
 A broader, newer selection of films is available from Netflix in its "1 DVD out-at-a-time" plan.
-For $7.99 more a month (a combined $15.98 for both streaming and DVDs) Netflix will send you a single DVD at a time from a much larger catalog of shows and movies.
+To see a list of Netflix's prices and what they include, click here.

 Selection: Mostly TV shows, including current seasons and new episodes